 Where to Find Live Bait for Surf Fishing?

 In most places, there will be bait shops near or on the beach.
 That is a good place to not only find live bait, but gather the most recent information on where, when and what is biting.
 Those world travelers out there may come across some remote surf fishing destinations far from civilization and bait shops.
 In that case, you will need to catch your own bait.
+You can read my article on catching bait with a cast net here.

 You can certainly gather your own bait and save yourself a few dollars.
 It will take some of your fishing time however, and for some it’s worth the extra cost to spend more time fishing rather than catching bait.
 Bait can be caught using several methods and will depend on the bait itself.